 Choose your nothingness: pregnant nihilitude or dead nihilism.
-The choice is halo or hood.
+Halo or hood is the choice we face.

-No fact is good or bad.
-No fact can badge you into heaven.
+No belief is good or bad.
+No truth can badge swipe you into heaven.

 The content of belief or disbelief has no intrinsic moral value.

 What you believe is amoral.
-How you believe and Why you believe is moral.
+How you believe has moral valence.
+Why you believe is morality itself.
+Why animates How; How shapes What.
+What reflects How by the moving light of Why.

-What you believe is an ambiguous symptom of Why and How, from which — from Whom — belief content grows and lives and bears practical fruit.
+What you believe is an ambiguous symptom (again, a physiognomy) of Why and How, from which — from Whom — belief content grows and lives and bears practical fruit.

 To say it more plainly: